Karlo-Hosting/Docs/programm-your-bot/python.md

 ## Final

+» You have to  be registered at [Karlo-Hosting](https://karlo-hosting.com) and own a server.
+You can watch the [Tutorial](https://www.youtube.com/watch?v=ekyMHgiaWbE).

 » Upload the main.py file to the [Karlo-Hosting Panel](https://panel.karlo-hosting.com).
-For that you have to  be registered at [Karlo-Hosting](https://karlo-hosting.com).
-Create a file called "requirements.txt" and insert the required packages (here: py-cord)
+Then create a file called "requirements.txt" and insert the required packages (here: py-cord)

 » If you need more information go to the [pycord guide](https://guide.pycord.dev) or the [pycord docs](https://docs.pycord.dev)